Operation Hope Not

-Operation Hope Not was the code name of a funeral plan for Winston Churchill titled The State Funeral of the Right Honourable Sir Winston Leonard Spencer Churchill, K.G., O.M., C.H. that was started in 1953, twelve years before his death.
+Operation Hope Not was the code name of the plan for the state funeral of Sir Winston Churchill.
+It was titled The State Funeral of The Right Honourable Sir Winston Leonard Spencer Churchill, K.G., O.M., C.H., and was begun in 1953, twelve years before his death.
 The detailed plan was prepared in 1958.
 Churchill led the country to victory in the Second World War (1939–1945) during his first term as Prime Minister of the United Kingdom.
 While in his second term he was struck by a major stroke in 1953 that caused concern for his health.
 The British Government started a meticulous preparation, as officially decreed by Queen Elizabeth II, to be of a commemoration "on a scale befitting his position in history".
 As remarked by Lord Mountbatten, Churchill "kept living and the pallbearers kept dying" such that the plan had to be revised several times in the years before his death in 1965.

 The official project was undertaken by the Duke of Norfolk, as the Earl Marshal, to be the grandest state funeral for a person outside the royal family since that of Arthur Wellesley, 1st Duke of Wellington.
 Churchill died on 24 January 1965, and the final plan titled State Funeral of the Late Sir Winston Leonard Spencer Churchill, K.G., O.M., C.H. was issued on 26 January and implemented on 30 January 1965.
-During the funeral of Churchill, his body lay in state at Westminster Hall.
+During the funeral his body lay in state in Westminster Hall.
 The main funeral service was held at St Paul's Cathedral.
-The coffin was transported by a boat MV Havengore on the Thames to Waterloo station, and thence by train to Bladon, Oxfordshire, where it was interred in the St Martin's Church, Bladon, near his father's tomb.
+The coffin was transported on MV Havengore along the River Thames to Waterloo station, and thence by train to Bladon, Oxfordshire, where it was interred in the St Martin's Church, Bladon, near his father's tomb.

 Original copies of the final documents, exceeding 415 pages, issued on 26 January 1965 are held in a number of repositories, and one privately held copy was auctioned in 2017.